 This post contains affiliate links that help keep this website running.
 By purchasing through our links, we make a small commission at no extra charge to you.
 Thank you for your support!

 Depending on what state you live in will determine what consulate you must go through.
 Since we reside in Arizona, we are bound to go through the Los Angeles, California consulate.
 Of course, this consulate is the busiest in the United States.
 There is much to be said about this office but I will not get into negative specifics at this time.
 Let’s just say they are difficult.
-Difficult to get any information out of in the way of communication.
+Difficult to get any information out of the way of communication.
 The first major obstacle.
 We know people that live in Chicago and New York that have gotten their dual citizenship in a matter of 4-6 months.
 Each consulate operates separately and therefore, has different results.

 During this time, we have been required to amend several documents.
 We have gotten all original and amended documents to the consulate.
 I don’t want to make light of this step as there is a great deal involved and we have been requested twice to do this.
 For us, our documents are in New York so we have had to send documents back and forth through the courts.
 Obtaining Italian Citizenship takes time and money.
 We have exhausted a great deal of both!
 Meanwhile, we have sold our home, furniture, possessions – even our cars, ready to leave for Italy.

 All documents are in the hands of the Italian Consulate.
-We received a reply to our email requesting a status of our application.
+We received a reply to our email requesting the status of our application.
 Surprisingly, we received a reply that they are working on our file and we should be receiving something from them soon.
 The next step should be being recognized by Italy.
-They must register us as citizens in the town we are applying; which is the town that Gary’s grandfather was born in Sicily.
+They must register us as citizens in the town we are applying to; which is the town that Gary’s grandfather was born in Sicily.
 Until then, we can not get our Italian passports.
 We are hoping (and praying) that their idea of soon – is really that – soon!

 Wish We Knew